MakingSpiderSense/DreamDome/readme.md

 https://makingspidersense.com/vr/

+Dream Dome has been tested with the Quest 3, but also should work through the browser using the `WASD` keys and mouse.
+A dedicated graphics card is recommended for the best experience.
+Make sure your browser has hardware acceleration enabled so that the graphics card is used.
+Tested with a RTX 2070 Super.

 ## Features

 - **Speaker:** There's a large speaker designed like a Bluetooth tube speaker.
 Pressing the power button activates it and starts playing music.